HP 3000: HP 2000

 While looking for a computer system to control ever-more-complex test equipment, HP briefly considered buying Digital Equipment Corporation (DEC).
 They were ultimately unimpressed with Ken Olsen's demands and did not attempt a deal.
 They later found a small company, DSI, working for Union Carbide, that had essentially "stretched" DEC's PDP-8 from 12 to 16-bits.
 HP purchased DSI and merged it into its Dymec division.
-The DSI design became the basis for the HP 2100, introduced in 1966, initially marketed as a "test and instrumentation computer".
-To their surprise, HP found that the machine was selling quite well into the business market.
-This led to a series of updated versions with better input/output to handle business workflows.
+The DSI design became the basis for the HP 2116A, introduced in 1966, initially marketed as a "test and instrumentation computer".

+To their surprise, HP found that the machine was selling well in the business market and other non-lab uses.
+This led to a series of updated versions with better input/output to handle business workflows while removing some of the expansion capability needed only in the lab setting.
+The much smaller 2114 was particularly popular in non-lab settings.
+All of the 211x models were later updated to use semiconductor memory instead of core memory, leading to the 2100 family of 1971.

-In 1968, the line was further expanded with the HP 2000, a series of machines that were made up from collections of parts from the HP 2100 family, with most systems using a low-end 2100 series CPU as a terminal controller and high-end CPU as the main processor.
-The systems ran HP Time-Shared BASIC, and depending on the model, could support between 16 and 32 users at one time.
-The machines were an immediate success, quickly becoming one of the best-selling systems in the timesharing market, and propelling HP to become the 3rd largest minicomputer vendor.
+In 1968, the line was expanded with the HP 2000, a series of machines that were made up of collections of parts from the HP 211x lines, with most systems using a low-end 2114 CPU as a terminal controller and high-end CPU like the 2116 as the main processor.
+The systems ran HP Time-Shared BASIC and could support between 16 and 32 users simultaneously depending on the model.
+The machines were an immediate success, quickly becoming one of the best-selling systems in the time-sharing market, and propelling HP to become the third-largest minicomputer vendor.